4 Major Scales and Keys

 4) major

-Because the pattern of whole steps and half steps is the same for every major scale, every note is exactly the same distance apart between different major scales.
+Since the pattern of whole steps and half steps is the same for every major scale, each note is the same distance apart across different major scales.
 For example, the third note in every major scale is exactly two whole steps away from the first note.
-To make this relationship clear, we use scale degree numbers and scale degree names.
+To clarify this relationship, we use scale degree numbers and scale degree names (Example 4.4.1).

 Example 4.4.1.
 Scale degrees in a C-major scale